-Melcor has a majority voting policy for the election of directors.
-Any nominee in an uncontested election who receives more withhold votes than votes in his or her favour shall be considered to not have received the support of shareholders.
+We have a majority voting policy.
+Any nominee in an uncontested election who receives more withhold votes than votes in his or her favour shall be considered to not have received the support of shareholders and is expected to immediately resign from the board.